Veterans Benefits Attorneys

 Alcohol or drug abuse-related disabilities may also entitle you to benefits.
 These conditions may qualify if the problem relates to a condition that arose during your service.
 The same is true for mental or emotional conditions, which may be disabling.

 Similarly, if you were exposed to a toxic substance or chemical, like those affected by the Camp Lejeune water contamination, you may be eligible for compensation.
 Occasionally, as in the case of Camp Lejeune, special laws and regulations entitle victims to additional compensation.

-How to Avoid the VA Benefits Claim Backlog
+How to Avoid the Veterans Benefits Claim Backlog

 The VA is woefully understaffed and under-resourced.
-This has resulted in well-documented backlogs in processing veterans disability benefits claims.
+This has resulted in well-documented backlogs in processing VA Disability benefits claims.
 The VA recognizes this and has implemented a program whereby veterans, with the right help from a lawyer or other representative, can avoid or minimize delays.
 This program is called the “Fully Developed Claim” or FDC for short.